King Meets Belgium Monarch

-Brussles, Nov.
-6 (Petra) His Majesty King Abdullah on Monday, accompanied by His Royal Highness Crown Prince Al Hussein bin Abdullah II, met with King Philippe of the Belgians in Brussels.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Tuesday received King Philippe of the Belgians at Beit Al Urdun.

-The meeting covered the historical and friendly relations between the two countries as well as cooperation in various fields.
+Discussions covered means to bolster the deep-rooted ties between the two countries and peoples, as well as expanding cooperation across all sectors, according to a Royal Court statement.

-The current developments in Gaza and regional and international efforts to prevent a deterioration of the humanitarian situation there were also discussed.
+King Abdullah hosted a dinner in honour of King Philippe, who is on a two-day visit to Jordan.

-In addition, the meeting covered the two countries' keenness to work on achieving just and comprehensive peace on the basis of the two-state solution.
+During his visit, King Philippe is scheduled to attend a joint Jordanian-Belgian military exercise.

 Legal Disclaimer: